Eagle Cut Quick Start Guide

 Thanks for downloading Eagle Cut!
 You’ll need a few things to get Eagle Cut up and running:

-- A PC Windows 7 or above, or a Mac running the current version of MacOS
+- A PC running Windows 10, or a Mac running the current version of MacOS*

 - A Credit Card to put on file for charges